University of Kentucky: Student media

 The Electrical and Computer Engineering Department was the home of one of the earliest college amateur radio stations in the United States, beginning with W4JP that began continuous operation prior to World War I. In 1927, the station was relicensed as 9JL (later W9JL).

 Students currently run two independent FM stations.
 The first, 91.3 FM WUKY, is a Triple-A station and was the first university-owned FM radio station in the United States and Kentucky's first public radio station.
 The operations started on October 17, 1940, as WBKY out of Beattyville, although the station moved five years later to Lexington.

 In 1971, WBKY was one of the first to carry NPR's "All Things Considered" and helped debut National Public Radio, changing its call letters to WUKY in 1989 to better reflect its affiliation with the university.
 In 2007, it became the first Lexington radio station to broadcast in high-definition digital radio.
-The second is 88.1 FM WRFL which has been in operation since 1988.
+The second is 88.1 FM WRFL-"Radio Free Lexington" which has been in operation since 1988.
 WRFL is operated by students and broadcasts live 24 hours a day, 7 days a week, and features music that is spread across most genres.

 The campus is also served by the Kentucky Kernel, a student-run, financially independent daily newspaper, with the first issue published in 1915.
 The official yearbook of the University of Kentucky is the Kentuckian, first published in 1906.
 The Kentuckian was preceded by at least one previous book, the Echo.